History of the bicycle: Europe

 In Britain, the utility roadster declined noticeably in popularity during the early 1970s, as a boom in recreational cycling caused manufacturers to concentrate on lightweight (23–30 lb), affordable derailleur sport bikes, actually slightly-modified versions of the racing bicycle of the era.

 In the early 1980s, Swedish company Itera invented a new type of bicycle, made entirely of plastic.
 It was a commercial failure.

-In the 1980s, U.K. cyclists began to shift from road-only bicycles to all-terrain models such as the mountain bike.
+In the 1980s, UK cyclists began to shift from road-only bicycles to all-terrain models such as the mountain bike.
 The mountain bike's sturdy frame and load-carrying ability gave it additional versatility as a utility bike, usurping the role previously filled by the roadster.
-By 1990, the roadster was almost dead; while annual U.K. bicycle sales reached an all-time record of 2.8 million, almost all of them were mountain and road/sport models.
+By 1990, the roadster was almost dead; while annual UK bicycle sales reached an all-time record of 2.8 million, almost all of them were mountain and road/sport models.

 BMX bikes

 BMX bikes are specially designed bicycles that usually have 16 to 24-inch wheels (the norm being the 20-inch wheel), which originated in the state of California in the early 1970s when teenagers imitated their motocross heroes on their bicycles.
 Children were racing standard road bikes off-road, around purpose-built tracks in the Netherlands.
 The 1971 motorcycle racing documentary On Any Sunday is generally credited with inspiring the movement nationally in the US.
 In the opening scene, kids are shown riding their Schwinn Sting-Rays off-road.
 It was not until the middle of the decade the sport achieved critical mass, and manufacturers began creating bicycles designed specially for the sport.

 It has grown into an international sport with several different disciplines such as Freestyle, Racing, Street, and Flatland.